-Coronary artery bypass surgery (CABG) is a crucial medical intervention that restores blood circulation to the heart when the coronary arteries are blocked or narrowed.
+Coronary Artery Bypass Surgery (CABG) is a crucial medical intervention that restores blood circulation to the heart when the coronary arteries are blocked or narrowed.
 When plaque buildup in the arteries limits the heart’s access to oxygen-rich blood, it can cause chest pain, breathlessness, and even heart attacks.
-CABG involves rerouting blood flow around the blockages using healthy blood vessels taken from other parts of the body, such as the leg, chest, or arm.
-This procedure significantly improves heart function and helps patients regain a healthier, more active lifestyle.
+CABG involves rerouting blood flow around the blockages using arteries used for bypass surgery, such as healthy blood vessels taken from the leg, chest, or arm.
+This advanced artery bypass grafting surgery significantly improves heart function and helps patients regain a healthier, more active lifestyle.

 What is Coronary Artery Bypass Surgery?